backdrop-contrib/image_effects/README.txt

 -----------------------
 Future releases will not be guaranteed to be backwards compatible.
-Implementing Imagemagick support e.g. might give unforeseen problems that can only be solved by changing the details of what an effect does. furhtermore current behavior of the image mask effect is to also change the file format to png.
-This effect should not do so, and thus will probably be changed in a future release.
-We will document these kind of incompatibilities in the changelog and the release notes.
+Implementing Imagemagick support e.g. might give unforeseen problems that can only be solved by changing the details of what an effect does.We will document these kind of incompatibilities in the changelog and the release notes.

 File form fields